DanielWang0099/SC2002/README.md

 ### 1. Clone the Repository

-Clone this repository and navigate into the entities.project folder:
+Clone this repository and navigate into the project folder:
 ```shell
 git clone https://github.com/DanielWang0099/SC2002.git
 cd SC2002